-- 1/4 teaspoon leaf oregano
+- 1/4 teaspoon dried oregano

-- Dash chipotle chile powder, optional
+- Optional: dash chipotle chile powder

-- 1 can (15 ounces) black beans, rinsed and drained
+- 1 (15-ounce) can black beans (rinsed and drained)

-- Salt and pepper, to taste
+- Salt and pepper (to taste)

-- Serve with cornbread or crackers.
+Serve the chili with cornbread or crackers.

 Lighten the chili by using ground turkey or chicken instead of the beef.
 Add some beef bouillon or base to give it some beef flavor.

 Freeze chili in single-serve portions for lunches or quick meals.

-- Garnish Ideas - Garnish chili with sour cream and chopped cilantro, onions, or green onions.
+Garnish Ideas - Garnish chili with sour cream and chopped cilantro, onions, or green onions.
 Or crumble tortilla chips over servings.
 Shredded cheddar or a Mexican blend makes a great garnish as well.
 Or put optional garnishes in bowls and let your family and friends add what they like.